Scholarships

 The award amount can be up to 20% of the tuition fees and takes the form of a discount deducted from the second instalment of the tuition fees in January.

-This award is open to all applicants on full-time courses on the MSc Programme and eligible candidates will be notified in their course offer letter.
-This will give further details of deadlines and how to apply.
-The majority of course scholarships are offered at the time the course offer is made, and while funds are still available.
+This award is open to all applicants of full-time degrees on MSc Programmes and successful candidates will be notified in their course offer letter.
+This will give further details of deadlines and how to accept your offer.
+The majority of Dean’s scholarships are offered at the same time a course offer is made, and while funds are still available.

 MSc Donor Scholarships